szczyglis-dev/py-gpt/docs/source/configuration.rst

 Layout
 ~~~~~~

-* ``Style (chat)``: Selects the visual stylesheet used to render conversation messages in the Chromium/WebEngine chat view.
-It changes the appearance of rendered chat content without changing model behavior and has no effect on non-WebEngine output.
+* ``Style (chat)``: Selects the visual style used to display messages and other content in the chat view.
+It changes presentation only and does not affect model behavior.
 Default: ``chatgpt``.

-* ``Chat output window zoom``: Scales the entire Chromium/WebEngine chat page, including rendered text, code blocks, images, and message controls.
+* ``Chat output window zoom``: Sets the scale of content displayed in the chat output, including text, code blocks, images, and controls.
 Use it to enlarge or shrink chat output independently of the individual font-size settings.
 Default: 1.0.

 * ``Font size (chat plain text, notepads)``: Sets the base font size for plain-text chat output and notepad/editor views.
 It can also be adjusted interactively with ``Ctrl`` + mouse wheel in supported views.
 Default: 16.